 Along with health, we want to see whether the cash transfers change consumption patterns.
 We consider this separately from anthropometric measures for two reasons.
 First, anthropometric measures can be noisy measures of health status, and so it may be that even if food consumption was increased, it did not manifest in gains in height/weight (but might in other dimensions of health).
 Second, it is useful to know whether food consumption is increased.
 This is one of many inputs into health, and it may be that even if the intervention increased food consumption, complementary efforts are required to see improvements in health (e.g. transfers may be effective alongside improved sanitation to reduce disease-related shocks).
-During the survey, we will ask questions for recall of all consumption of the mother and child over the previous day.
+Furthermore, these results will speak to a significant literature on the relationship between income and nutritional intake showing declining nutritional intake in India even as the country has grown wealthier (Deaton and Dreze, 2009).
+We will test whether there is a positive income elasticity of nutrition using our experimental variation in income.

-For consumption of food by the mother, we will use the Indian Food Consumption Tables (IFCT) to translate their consumption into calories, macro-nutrients, and micro-nutrients, based on an exhaustive listing of the quantity of each type of food consumed over those periods.
-For example, if the individual consumed 200g of atta wheat flour, this would be translated into 0.84mg of Thiamine (vitamin B1), 0.3mg of Riboflavin (B2), etc. We will construct the following outcomes based on this data:
+For the two phase 1 districts that were fully surveyed in the field, we collected detailed information on each item of food consumed by the mother and child over the previous day, including the quantity consumed.
+We will use the Indian Food Consumption Tables (IFCT) to translate this into calories, macro-nutrients, and micro-nutrients, based on an exhaustive listing of the quantity of each type of food consumed over those periods.
+For example, if the individual consumed 200g of atta wheat flour, this would be translated into 0.84mg of Thiamine (vitamin B1), 0.3mg of Riboflavin (B2), etc.